Axionlike Dark Matter Model Involving Two-Phase Structure and Two-Particle Composites (Dimers): Introduction

-The condensate properties of the axion-like DM, with both the leading pairwise contributions to the self-interaction~\cite{Bohmer,Harko2011,axion5} and the next three-particle corrections~\cite{Chavanis2,GKN20,GN21} being taken into account, are promising for further consideration and application of axion-like particles.
-Having got a number of characteristics, the dilute and dense phases along with the first-order phase transitions are revealed in BEC~\cite{Chavanis2,GKN20,GN21}.
-Besides, analysis of these effects and ways to better describe the observables suggest the existence of molecule-like composites~\cite{GN22} and the relevance of deformation-based description~\cite{muBose1,muBose2,Nazar}.
+The condensate properties of the gravitating axionlike DM, with both the leading pairwise contributions to the self-interaction~\cite{Bohmer,Harko2011,axion5} and the next three-particle corrections~\cite{Chavanis2,GKN20,GN21} being taken into account, are promising for further exploration and application of axionlike particles.
+Having got a number of characteristics, the dilute and dense phases along with the first-order phase transitions are theoretically predicted in BEC~\cite{Chavanis2,GKN20,GN21}.
+Besides, analysis of the effects and ways to better describe the observables suggest the existence of moleculelike composites~\cite{GN22} and the relevance of deformation-based description~\cite{muBose1,muBose2,Nazar}.
 Theoretically, these possibilities are considered as very important, especially when dealing with the dark sector.

-Moreover, there are predictions concerning both the first-order phase transition at zero temperature with changing the interaction parameters and its influence on the rotation curves of the DM halo of dwarf galaxies~\cite{GN21}.
-Physically, this is associated with quantum fluctuations in regions with a relatively high number density of ultralight particles, where the three-particle effects become significant.
 There are also indications that quantum entanglement may be involved~\cite{Qent,GN21}.

-At first glance, composites would be produced under these conditions as well.
-However, as was shown earlier \cite{GN22}, the appearance of composites (``molecules'') is not supported at high particle density because of disintegration stimulated by frequent collisions, but may be caused by a large scattering length of particle interaction.
-This information is able to shed new light on the characteristics and behavior of the initial (elementary) DM particles, the nature of which have not yet been identified.
+Thus, there are arguments concerning both the first-order phase transition at zero temperature with changing the interaction parameters and its influence on the rotation curves of the DM-dominated galaxies~\cite{GN21}.
+The distinct phases could also apparently affect the state of DM bosonic stars~\cite{Chavanis2}, the merging of which may produce gravitational waves~\cite{BSmerge1,BSmerge2} as an alternative to black hole merging~\cite{LIGO}.
+Physically, the phase transition in BEC DM is associated with quantum fluctuations in regions with a relatively high number density of ultralight particles, where the three-particle effects become significant.

+Anyway, the choice of the self-interaction potential is decisive.
+Having gained an idea of the nontrivial phase structure of DM with two- and three-particle interactions and its manifestations in observables~\cite{GKN20,GN21}, we want to show here that the model with the cosinelike interaction mentioned above should also lead to similar consequences.
+Obviously, the already used self-interactions of the polynomial form now may be treated as the expansion terms of the total potential.
+It is important that the cosinelike generalization not only complicates the form of interaction, but also reduces the number of independent parameters.
+We focus on revealing different phases of the DM with axionlike interaction in the spherically symmetric case, when the main function we find is the spatial distribution of particles in the BEC.